Department of Labor (DOL)

 Legal Authority: 30 USC 811

-Summary of Legal Basis: Promulgation of these regulations is authorized by sections 101 and 103 of the Federal Mine Safety and Health Act of 1977.
+Summary of Legal Basis: Promulgation of this regulation is authorized by the Federal Mine Safety and Health Act of 1977 and the MINER Act of 2006.

-Anticipated Cost and Benefits: MSHA's preliminary economic analysis indicates minimum costs to the mining industry.
+Anticipated Cost and Benefits: MSHA will develop a preliminary regulatory economic analysis to accompany the proposed rule.

 Small Entities Affected: Businesses